sgmurphy/wordpress-plugins/pw-woocommerce-gift-cards/readme.txt

 = 1.249 =
 * Confirmed compatibility with WordPress 6.4

-= 1.248 =
-* Prevent an exception from being thrown on some systems when the retrieved Order object is invalid.

 = Previous versions =
 * See changelog.txt

 == Upgrade Notice ==

-= 2.1 =
+= 2.2 =
-* Performance improvements.
+* Fixed an issue when using the WP Optimize plugin with Minify and Merge Javascript enabled.